Capital Group · Financial Services · Enterprise UX

 The workflow, not the form.

-The ask was straightforward: modernize a dated internal tool used to file and update Small Business 401k plans.
-But mapping the actual workflow made the real problem visible fast.
+The ask was to modernize a dated internal tool.
+Mapping the actual workflow made the real problem visible fast.

 The real constraints